Spinal Injury Compensation Claim Solicitors

 The symptoms of a spinal cord injury are different depending on exactly which part of the spinal cord has been damaged and the severity of this.
 Symptoms may include problems with movement (paralysis), sensation (inability to feel hot or cold) and sometimes difficulty with bladder or bowel control.

 As a general rule, paralysis is more likely to occur when the spinal cord is damaged at the top, closer to the brain.
-This can result is very serious injury.
+This can result in a very serious injury, and if you feel it was a result of medical negligence, our spinal injury lawyers can discuss your case to help you to decide if you should start a spinal damage compensation claim and advise you throughout the whole process.

 Click here for information about Cauda Equina injuries affecting the lower back.